HackerShohag/vscode-assembler-extension/README.md

 # Requirements

+* This extension explicitly depends on [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner).
+So, you will need to be installed Code Runner extension to run assembly script.
-To ensure that the assemble script runs correctly, certain requirements must be installed globally on your system.
+* To ensure that the assemble script runs correctly, certain requirements must be installed globally on your system.
 The installation methods may vary depending on your operating system.
 Below, you will find some popular guides, but you may need to adapt the instructions to your specific system.

 ## Basic Requrements